oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 If the client is capable of using `S256`, it MUST use `S256`, as `S256` is Mandatory To Implement (MTI) on the server.
-Clients are permitted to use `plain` only if they cannot support `S256` for some technical reason and know via out-of-band configuration that the server supports `plain`.
+Clients are permitted to use `plain` only if they cannot support `S256` for some technical reason and know via out-of-band configuration or via Authorization Server Metadata ({{RFC8414}}) that the server supports `plain`.

 The plain transformation is for compatibility with existing deployments and for constrained environments that can't use the S256